 # Setting Up a Parish

-Parishes are the top-level entity in the system.
-Every filing type, fee schedule, queue, and routing rule belongs to a specific parish.
-You must create a parish before configuring anything else.
+Parishes (courts) are the top-level entity in the system.
+Every queue, filing, and announcement belongs to a specific parish.

 | Field | Required | Description |